Neil Papiano: Steve Garvey

-The 9th U.S. Circuit Court of Appeals in San Francisco overturned an arbitrator's ruling that found the Padres' refusal to extend Garvey's contract beyond the 1987 season was not the result of collusion between club owners.

-The ruling entitled Garvey to more than $3 million, plus interest, from a $280 million fund created by baseball team owners in 1990 for players affected by the collusion, said Garvey's lawyer, Neil Papiano.
+The 9th U.S. Circuit Court of Appeals in San Francisco overturned an arbitrator's ruling that found the San Diego Padres' refusal to extend Steve Garvey's contract beyond the 1987 season was not the result of collusion between club owners.
+The ruling entitled Garvey to more than $3 million, plus interest, from a $280 million fund created by baseball team owners in 1990 for players affected by the collusion.

-In the federal appeals court, Garvey won the case of collusion against baseball owners, with the help of a former San Diego Padres president who came forward after a decade to support the former first baseman's claim after an arbitration decision found that major-league owners agreed to hold down signings and salaries of free agents from 1985 through 1987.
+In the federal appeals court, Garvey won the case of collusion against baseball owners, with the help of a former Padres president who came forward after a decade to support the former first baseman's claim after an arbitration decision found that major-league owners agreed to hold down signings and salaries of free agents from 1985 through 1987.

 Joan Collins vs. Globe International

-Papiano also represented Joan Collins in a suit against the publisher of a tabloid newspaper.
-The newspaper published a story in 1991 that included photographs taken with a high technology lens of Collins and a male guest and their conduct while on private property.
+Papiano also represented Joan Collins in a suit against the publisher of Globe.
+The tabloid newspaper published a story in 1991 that included photographs taken with a high technology lens of Collins and a male guest and their conduct while on private property.
 In addition to claims for invasion of privacy and defamation, the suit filed by Papiano on Collins' behalf alleged that the taking of the photographs and the publication and distribution of the article were "racketeering" activities and attempted to allege a Racketeer Influenced and Corrupt Organizations Act (RICO) cause of action.
 In August 1992, the California Court of Appeal directed the lower court to dismiss the RICO claim.
 Globe International, Inc. v.
 Superior Court (Joan Collins), 9 Cal.
 App.
 4th 393 (Cal.
 Ct.
 App.
 1992).

-Sondra Locke suit against Warner Brothers
+Locke v.
+Warner Bros.
+Inc

-Papiano represented actress Sondra Locke in a lawsuit against Warner Bros., accusing the studio and Clint Eastwood of conspiring to keep her out of work.
+Papiano represented actress-turned-director Sondra Locke in a lawsuit against Warner Bros., accusing the studio and Clint Eastwood of conspiring to keep her out of work.
 Locke's lawsuit alleged that after Eastwood ended his relationship with her, he settled her palimony claim in part by telling Locke he had set up a three-year, $1.5 million development deal for her at Warner Bros.
-After the studio rejected all of her projects, she accused the studio of conspiring to keep her from directing, producing and acting as a favor to Eastwood, one of Hollywood's biggest stars.
+After the studio rejected all of her projects, she accused the studio of conspiring to keep her from directing and producing as a favor to Eastwood, one of Hollywood's biggest stars.
 In 1999, the suit was settled, though the terms of Locke's settlement were not disclosed.

+Peggy Garrity vs. Sondra Locke

+Papiano defended Locke in a litigious fall-out with her previous attorney, Peggy Garrity, who sued the ex-star in June 1999 for cutting her out of $1 million in fees.
+Garrity also sought $5 million in punitive damages, citing Locke's loose relationship with the truth.
+In October 1999, the suit was settled in Garrity's favor.